jhl2329/ichartplaylist/README.md

 # ichartplaylist
-Python script to parse a Korean music ranking chart using BeautifulSoup4 and then create a YouTube Playlist of the parsed songs.
+This Python script parses a Korean music ranking chart (ichart.instiz.net/real) using BeautifulSoup4 and generates a playlist on your YouTube account.

+Run through 'python3 youtube.py'

+WIP